 7 tried and tested point of sale marketing ideas

-1. Offer food and beverage items
+1. Increase revenue by offering food and beverage items

+Food and beverage is one of the most popular point of sale marketing ideas, and with good reason!
 It caters perfectly to many guests’ needs, especially after more physical activities like trampolining or even for parents who are chasing their kids.

-Have a think about some ways to up-sell or cross-sell items too.
+Depending on your guest type and venue, you might consider offering coffee, sandwiches, cakes, or more seasonal items like ice cream.
+Consider some ways to upsell or cross-sell items, too.
 Perhaps a ‘Family Deal’ or ‘BOGO’ type of offer would appeal to different guests, offering them value while effectively selling more items per transaction.

-Let’s face it, we all love a bit of branded merchandise – be it a t-shirt, hat or even a pair of socks.
+Let’s face it, we all love a bit of branded merchandise – be it a t-shirt, hat, or even a pair of socks.
+Branded merchandise also offers guests a way to prove their superfan status, and as they wear it, they’ll promote your business to others.

 Often when guests have arrived on-site, they’ll have an even better sense of what they’d like to do based on the sights and sounds or even hearing what other guests are discussing.